ExpidusOS-archive/shell/README.md

 ## Building & Installing

-ExpidusOS Shell installs and builds just like any other meson project, however it requires the dbus package from dart to be installed along side the Flutter SDK.
-Without the dbus package, meson will not be able to generate the DBus object files which are necessary to make the Dart code run.
-Flutter's SDK is required as it builds the Dart code that uses Flutter for the shell.
-It is recommended to set the prefix to `/usr` when configuring the project with meson.
-Running the shell is easy, you can use any display manager like GDM or LightDM.
-It is also possible to use Xephyr to test the shell.
-Before running the shell, make sure Network Manager and the account service for DBus is running.
+ExpidusOS Shell installs and builds just like any other meson project, however it requires the Vala compiler.